2.2 Inner motivation to create

 The last type of creative initiative can come from the intention of leaving a legacy for the next generation.
 Different cultures place varying degrees of importance on the idea of legacy, which can shape how individuals within those cultures perceive and pursue legacy-building activities.
 Moreover, personal experiences, values, and the desire to have an impact and be remembered can greatly influence one’s creative drive.

 Sometimes radical creativity looks like rebellion.
 Being creative often means thinking differently and unconventionally, which can cast passionate and persistent creative people into the role of a rebel or deviant.
 Because they’re determined and highly intrinsically motivated, they’re ready to challenge the status quo.
-They might, for example, seek solutions outside of formal organizations and explore radical behaviours (Eloranta et 1l.
-2024).
+They might, for example, seek solutions outside of formal organizations and explore radical behaviours (Eloranta et al. 2024).

 While this kind of creative deviance can take place in any field, from arts to business, we would like to bring attention to a sphere of activity that’s often overlooked when discussing creativity: activism.
-Activists often work with very limited resources, but they use their persistence and a deep inner motivation to find novel ways to communicate about their cause and drive change (Eloranta et 1l.
-2024).
+Activists often work with very limited resources, but they use their persistence and a deep inner motivation to find novel ways to communicate about their cause and drive change (Eloranta et al. 2024).

 According to research, rebellion alone isn’t enough for radically creative output; it should be matched with political skills of navigating communities and organizations in order to gain acceptance and resources.
 This combination of radical creativity and political skills is important for any creative person with a passion to change the rules of the game, whether in business, arts or activism (Eloranta et al. 2024).

-Case Study
+Case study

 Well done!
 You have successfully completed this assignment.